 Start a group with people you already know and get along with, such as a few neighbours concerned about a couple of local issues, or a new mothers group that already meets for coffee.
 By starting small you can keep it simple and minimise the risk of getting bogged down with processes.

-This might be the quickest and easiest way to start and your WAG, and it can always grow into something bigger!
+This might be the quickest and easiest way to start, and your WAG can always grow into something bigger!

 2. WAG with more formal structure